clamstew/jods/docs/docs/api-reference.md

 3. Re-tracks dependencies each time your function runs (for dynamic dependencies)
 4. Treats subscribers that don't access any properties as global subscribers

+When calling `unsubscribe()`:

+1. The subscriber is immediately removed from all internal tracking maps
+2. All signal-level subscriptions are properly cleaned up
+3. The subscriber will never be called again for any state changes
+4. All references are removed, preventing memory leaks

 For more details on the reactivity system, see the [Fine-grained Reactivity](/fine-grained-reactivity) page.

 #### API